5 of Our Favorite Health Apps

 - Have you had your period in the past 28 to 35 days?
 If not, you’re potentially pregnant, experiencing irregular periods, or something else could be going on.

 - Are your periods irregular?
 Irregular periods are never normal.
-They almost always indicate something else is going on, and that “something else” can range from issues that compromise your fertility to high-stress lifestyles, undereating, or over-exercising (Read 7 Causes of Irregular Periods to learn more).
+They almost always indicate something else is going on and that “something else” can range from issues that compromise your fertility to high-stress lifestyles, undereating, or over-exercising (Read 7 Causes of Irregular Periods to learn more).

 - Could you be starting menopause?
 We don’t say a woman is officially in menopause until she’s missed her period for 12-consecutive months in a row (typically around age 51).
 For the years and months leading up to that, she is in perimenopause – and skipped or irregular periods are common during this time.
-If so, we want to begin a new phase of patient education to make sure you have everything you need to weather the menopause era with grace, humility, and courage!
+If so, we want to begin a new phase of patient education to make sure you have everything you need to weather the menopause era with grace, humility, and courage.

-This Mediterranean Diet App, by Chiquito Apps, is one of the best available.
+This Mediterranean Diet App, is one of the best available.
 In addition to information about this style of eating, there are meal plan ideas and recipes.
 It tells you what foods to focus on, which to avoid, and has dietary information specific to your particular health concerns (such as heart disease or Type 2 diabetes).

-Another reason we like this as a dietary model is because Mediterranean diets can double as anti-inflammatory diets, which naturally support a range of medical and reproductive issues (such as PCOS and endometriosis) in women.
+Another reason we like this as a dietary model because Mediterranean diets can double as anti-inflammatory diets, which naturally support a range of medical and reproductive issues (such as PCOS and endometriosis) in women.

-Glow is specifically designed for women who plan to get pregnant, providing a wealth of information about ovulation, the optimal fertility window, etc., and uses your unique period and symptoms tracking to create personalized recommendations.
+Glow is designed explicitly for women who plan to get pregnant, providing a wealth of information about ovulation, the optimal fertility window, etc., and uses your unique period and symptoms tracking to create personalized recommendations.